 While you build your divorce team, collaborative law may be another option to help you with your Georgia divorce.
 Click here to learn more about collaborative law and how an entire team of professionals can settle all aspects of divorce by a written agreement.
 In addition, they will help determine what’s best for a couple divorcing with children.

-Contact Our Atlanta Family Law Attorneys Today
+Contact The Atlanta Divorce & Family Law Attorneys Stearns-Montgomery & Proctor Today

 Remember, it is very important to discuss your case and questions with an experienced divorce and family law attorney.